YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 provides a shell script `GenYDBGlueRoutine.sh`_ to generate glue routine functions.

-A function implementing logic for a transaction should return one of the following:
+A function implementing logic for a transaction should return :code:`error` with one of the following:

-- :code:`C.YDB_OK` to indicate that per application logic, the transaction can be committed.
+- A normal return to indicate that per application logic, the transaction can be committed.
 The YottaDB database engine will commit the transaction if it is able to, as discussed in `Transaction Processing`_, and if not, will call the function again.
-- :code:`C.YDB_TPRESTART` to indicate that the transaction should restart, either because application logic has so determined or because a YottaDB function called by the function has returned :code:`C.YDB_TPRESTART`.
+- TPRESTART to indicate that the transaction should restart, either because application logic has so determined or because a YottaDB function called by the function has returned TPRESTART.
-- :code:`C.YDB_ROLLBACK` to indicate that :code:`TpS()` should not
-  commit the transaction, and should return :code:`C.YDB_ROLLBACK` to the caller.
+- ROLLBACK to indicate that :code:`TpS()` should not commit the transaction, and should return ROLLBACK to the caller.

 In order to provide the function implementing the transaction logic with a parameter or parameters, :code:`tpfnparm` is passed to the glue